Guidelines, Submitting and Drafting a Bill

 Co-Sponsor: Up to 3 other names of those assisting with the drafting of this bill

 School / Club / YMCA: What is the name of your delegation?

 Endorsed By: Name of Advisor, Bills will be emailed to them to confirm they have approved the bill.

 Bill Title: A short descriptive title with the opening, AN ACT RELATING TO:

+Don’t use cutesy titles.
 If the bills revise or amends existing law the Maine Revised Statute Annotated (MRSA) title number must appear.

 Do not number the lines in your bill, that will be done when bills are place in final format